amilochau/core/README.md

 ---

-### Functions applications (Azure Functions 3 / .NET Core 3.1)
+### Functions applications (Azure Functions 3 / .NET 5.0 isolated process)

 *Functions applications* are applications that use the most recent versions of Microsoft frameworks for Azure Functions applications.
 One complete sample is proposed to help you interface these applications with Milochau.Core libraries:

-- `Milochau.Core.Functions.ReferenceProject` is an application written with ASP.NET Core 3.1 framework
+- `Milochau.Core.Functions.ReferenceProject` is an application written with Azure Functions 3 / .NET 5.0 isolated process framework

 Functions applications must install the `Milochau.Core.Functions` package: